SSD/SSI Case Evaluation Process

 Social Security requires that substantial medical evidence be produced in order to be entitled to disability benefits.
 However, many times a doctor or another government agency will advise a person that they are “disabled”, but Social Security denies their claim, stating that the person is able to do some sort of work.
 Moreover, Social Security evaluators can often overlook conditions or determine that medical or psychological conditions are not so severe and will not last twelve months or more.

-We ask many questions and we search for every factor that might have an effect on the disability decision.
+Through asking various questions, I search for every factor that might have an effect on the disability decision.
 You will be directly involved in the discussion as we consider the following factors:

 - Past Relevant Work Experience

 - Medical Condition, physical, mental and in combination

 - Function on a job on a sustained basis of eight hours a day, five days a week, week after week throughout the year